Reliable Proof Generation with LLMs via Analogical Retrieval and Symbolic Verification: A Case Study in Euclidean Geometry: Results

 \textbf{Effect of $m$ and $n$ parameters.} Figure~\ref{fig:avg_runs_retries} shows the average number of retries (top) and runs (bottom) per problem by difficulty level.
 Dashed line represents maximum allowed, but the method stops early if it reaches a valid proof.
 Our method consistently requires fewer retries and runs than the base model across all levels.
 On average, it uses 4.6 retries and 1.58 runs per problem, compared to 8.92 retries and 2.12 runs for the base model.

+\textbf{Proof accuracy given correct numerical answers.} To isolate \emph{proof-generation} failures from answer-generation failures, we evaluate whether models can produce a correct proof \emph{given that they found the correct numerical answer}.

-\textbf{Proof accuracy given correct answers.} We consider a numeric answer to be correct if it is correct in at least one retry across runs.
-By this definition, our full pipeline solved 100\% of problems (50).
-Among these, it generated correct proofs for 40 problems (80\% success rate).
-In contrast, the base model (multiple runs, retries) produced 45 correct answers (90\%), with only 26 correct proofs (57.7\% success rate, compared to 52\% on all problems).
+We consider a numerical answer correct if it appears in at least one retry across runs.
+Under this criterion, our full pipeline solved all 50 problems numerically (100\%) and generated correct proofs for 40 of them (80\%).
+In contrast, the base model achieved 45 correct answers (90\%), but only 26 correct proofs (57.7\%, vs.\ 52\% overall).

-Interestingly, while the base model often finds the right answer, it fails to support it with a correct proof.
-We conjecture that the model often has some notion of the correct proof but struggles to precisely phrase it.
-By providing relevant proofs from analogous problems, our method helps the model close this gap, which is crucial for trustworthy systems.
-Notably, our method also improves the overall accuracy in finding the correct numerical answer (100\% vs. 90\%).
+Interestingly, the base model often finds the correct numeric answer but fails to produce a valid proof.
+We conjecture that the model has a partial understanding of the proof, yet struggles to express it precisely.
+By retrieving proofs from analogous problems, our method helps bridge this gap, improving both proof validity and overall answer accuracy (100\% vs.\ 90\%).

 \textbf{Stability of results.} Our evaluation was conducted on a set of 50 problems (10 per difficulty level 1-5).
 To assess the stability of our results, we sample an additional 10 problems per level and rerun our method.
 Due to its high cost, we do not repeat this for the base-model baseline.\footnote{The baseline includes the entire theorem dictionary in the prompt, leading to high API call costs.} We observe that overall accuracy varies by only 3\% per level on average, and conclude the results are stable.
 See Appendix~\ref{appendix:stability_of_results} for per-level differences.